 Winter Recreation in the Porcupines Mountains Wilderness State Park

-Winter activities at the park include downhill and cross country skiing, snowshoeing, camping, backpacking and snowmobiling in the Porkies.
+Winter activities at the park include downhill and cross country skiing, snowboarding, snowshoeing, camping, backpacking and snowmobiling in the Porkies.

 The large amount of snow the western Upper Peninsula receives is regarded by many as both a blessing and a curse, but it is perfect for winter fun.
 Lake-effect snow and warmer temperatures bring many to this all-natural-snow area.
 Warmer air passing over the lake picks up moisture, depositing up to 20 feet of powder snow per season.